Bank

 JAIIB Syllabus Paper 3: Accounting and Financial Management Of Banking (AFMB)

-Paper 3, "Accounting and Financial Management of Banking (AFMB)," is structured into four core modules: Accounting Principles and Processes, Financial Statements & Core Banking Systems, Financial Management, and Taxation & Fundamentals of Costing.
-Detailed topics for these modules are outlined below.
+Paper 3 of the JAIIB Syllabus 2026 is "Accounting and Financial Management for Bankers (AFM)."
+It comprises four modules: Accounting Principles and Processes, Financial Statements & Core Banking Systems, Financial Management, and Taxation & Fundamentals of Costing.
+Explore the specific syllabus topics for each module below.

 Module Topics